HaraldRichter/car-rental-service/README.md

-# Car Rental Service App
+# Car Rental Service App [WIP]

 A Spring Boot-based web application for managing car rentals, allowing users to browse, rent, and manage cars while admins and employees can oversee operations, manage listings, and maintain user data.

+This application is an ongoing work in progress.

 ## Features